madjestic/e1337/README.md

 # A space-sim game
-* inspired by Strugatsky "XXII century" series.
+* inspired by Strugatsky "Noon: XXII century" series.

-Implemented * and planned ** features:
+Implemented * and planned - features:

 * Spaceship (ISS with mandlbrot fractal shading)

-** Planet.
+- Planet.

-** Asteroids.
+- Asteroids.

-** Space Trading
+- Space Trading

-** Dynamic Space Bodies
+- Dynamic Space Bodies

-** Realistic Gravitational Space Physics:
+- Realistic Gravitational Space Physics:

-** Planet Landing
+- Planet Landing

-** Pirates Hunting
+- Pirates Hunting

-** Korovan Robbing
+- Korovan Robbing

-** Realistic Newtonian physics and Inertia
+- Realistic Newtonian physics and Inertia

-** Ships and materials can break due to overloads, including, but not limited to, extreme changes of acceleration if applied to a mass of a material.
+- Ships and materials can break due to overloads, including, but not limited to, extreme changes of acceleration if applied to a mass of a material.

-** Spectral control of simulation vs arcade settings over physics and gameplay elements.
+- Spectral control of simulation vs arcade settings over physics and gameplay elements.

-** Relativistic Space-Time model
+- Relativistic Space-Time model

-** Evolving Civilisations
+- Evolving Civilisations

 ## Progress so far: